mdgolammafuz/ICO-with-ERC20-Token/README.md

 <br/>

-> 1. What is the correct way of defining a mapping?
+> 1. What is the correct way of defining mapping?
 >
 ```
 mapping(address => uint) public bids;